grscheller/scheller-linux-archive/fpinscala/src/main/scala/fpinscala/parallelism/README.md

 Chapter 7.

-Exploring how to do concurrent processing in a purely functional way<br>
-while working through the exercises in "Functional Programming in Scala"<br>
-by Paul Chiusana and Runar Bjarnason.
+Exploring how to do concurrent processing in a purely functional way while working through the exercises in "Functional Programming in Scala" by Paul Chiusana and Runar Bjarnason.

 ### Package [`parallelism.javaFutures`](https://github.com/grscheller/scheller-linux-archive/blob/master/fpinscala/src/main/scala/fpinscala/parallelism/parallelismJavaFutures.md)
-The fpinscala.parallelism.javaFutures package internally uses, as well as<br>
-returns, futures which adhere to the Java Futures API.
-The futures produced<br>
-are designed to be interoperative with java source code.
-This implementation<br>
-has deadlocking problems with fixed size threadpools and is quite a thread hog.
+The fpinscala.parallelism.javaFutures package internally uses, as well as returns, futures which adhere to the Java Futures API.
+The futures produced are designed to be interoperative with java source code.
+This implementation has deadlocking problems with fixed size threadpools and is quite a thread hog.

 ### Package [`parallelism`](https://github.com/grscheller/scheller-linux-archive/blob/master/fpinscala/src/main/scala/fpinscala/parallelism/parallelism.md)
-The fpinscala.parallelism package is the non-blocking, Actor based concurency<br>
-API that the book gently leads you to develop.
+The fpinscala.parallelism package is the non-blocking, Actor based concurency API that the book gently leads you to develop.